Kylie Jenner & Travis Scott’s Relationship Seriously Damaged After Cheating Allegations, Per ‘TMZ’

-Kylie Jenner and Travis Scott’s relationship is still damaged following the cheating allegations against the rapper last month.
+Kylie Jenner and Travis Scott’s relationship is still damaged following the cheating allegations against the rapper that surfaced last month.

 According to TMZ, Kylie Jenner and Travis Scott are still together, but their relationship is not as strong as it once was after the Keeping Up With the Kardashians star allegedly found evidence on her baby daddy’s phone to make her think he may have been unfaithful.